-When recruiters can’t maintain the proper score, they can’t hire the right candidate – it’s a big problem, but when you can record interviews, it isn’t a problem.
-Yep, you can record the entire live video interview session and watch it later for a calculative analysis and scoring of the candidates.
+When recruiters can’t maintain the proper score, they can’t hire the right candidate – it’s a big problem.
+So when you can record interviews, it isn’t a problem.
+Yep, you can record the entire live video interview session and watch it later for a calculative analysis.
 Furthermore, you can show interviews with your team and seniors to get their feedback too.

 However, before recording the interview session, get confirmation from the candidates because recording without permission is a violation of privacy.
 Once you have candidates on board with the recording, you can easily make data-driven and analytical hiring decisions.